kashirin-alex/swc-db/docs/use/thriftclient/README.md

  _compact_columns_([```SpecSchemas```](#struct-specschemas) spec)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. spec - The Schemas Specifications to match columns to Compact

 #### Function: Service.scan
 The direct method to select cells with result in Cells List.

 [```Cells```](#typedef-cells)
  _scan_([```SpecScan```](#struct-specscan) spec)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. spec - The Scan Specifications for the scan

 #### Function: Service.scan_rslt_on_column
 The direct method to select cells with result in Columns Cells map.